mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 That final week was the longest week of my life.
 I didn't know what to do with myself.

-The only thing I could find motivation for was ruminating about all the things that could go wrong.
+The only thing I could find motivation for was ruminating about all the things that might go wrong.
 What if the buyer got cold feet?
 What if Google announced an identical product and gave it away for free?
 What if our manufacturer spontaneously went out of business?

 It felt like I was on my way to my retirement party, but there was a 5% chance that when I got there, my boss would say, "Gotcha!
 You're not really retiring.
 Now, work extra hard to make up for all the time you wasted preparing to leave."